Fibrations by plane quartic curves with a canonical moving singularity: Introduction

-The point $\pp$ is in fact the only non-smooth point on the regular curve $C$.
+In addition, we determine the isomorphism classes of these curves (see Propositions~\ref{2023_06_05_16:35} and~\ref{2024_08_11_01:30}), thus completing their classification.
+The point $\pp$ is the only non-smooth point on the regular curve $C$.
 Its images $\pp_n \in C_n$ in the sequence of normalized Frobenius pullbacks

 where $C_n$ denotes the normalization of the $n$th iterated Frobenius pullback $C^{(p^n)}$, have geometric $\de$-invariants $\de(\pp)=3$, $\de(\pp_1)=1$, $\de(\pp_2) = \de(\pp_3) = \dots = 0$.
-For $n\geq 3$ the smooth point $\pp_n$ is actually rational (see \cite{HiSt22}), whereas for $n=2$ both possibilities can occur: $\pp_2$ is rational for item~\ref{2023_05_23_16:02}, and non-rational for item~\ref{2023_05_23_16:01}.
+For $n\geq 3$ the smooth point $\pp_n$ is actually rational (see \cite[Theorem~2.24]{HiSt22}), whereas for $n=2$ both possibilities can occur: $\pp_2$ is rational for item~\ref{2023_05_23_16:02}, and non-rational for item~\ref{2023_05_23_16:01}.

-If $C|K$ is the generic fibre of a fibration $f:T\to B$, then the properties of almost all special fibres are governed by the properties of the geometric generic fibre $C\otimes_K \ov K$, which is an integral plane projective rational quartic curve over the algebraic closure $\ov K = \ov {k(B)}$.
-Its only singularity is a unibranch point of multiplicity two, whose only tangent line does not intersect the curve at any other point.
+If the curve $C|K$ is the generic fibre of a fibration $f:T\to B$, then the properties of almost all special fibres are governed by the properties of the geometric generic fibre $C\otimes_K \ov K$, which is an integral plane projective rational quartic curve over the algebraic closure $\ov K = \ov {k(B)}$.
+Its only singularity is a unibranch point, whose only tangent line does not intersect the curve at any other point.
 The quartic curve $C\otimes_K \ov K$ is \emph{strange}, i.e., all its tangent lines meet in a common point, and it has the remarkable property that the tangent lines at its non-singular points are either all bitangents (in case~\ref{2023_05_23_16:01}) or all non-ordinary inflection tangents (in case~\ref{2023_05_23_16:02}).

 We construct two fibrations by plane projective rational quartics with a canonical moving singularity, that are universal in the sense that any other fibration whose generic fibre satisfies the hypotheses in Theorem~\ref{2023_05_23_19:35} can be obtained from one of them by a base extension (see Theorems~\ref{2023_05_22_23:55} and~\ref{2023_05_23_16:35}).
-We also study a specific pencil of plane projective rational quartics, we determine its minimal regular model and we describe explicitly the geometry of the total space (see Theorem~\ref{2022_02_11_12:20}).
-The determination of the minimal model is inspired by work of Kodaira and Néron \cite{Kod63,Ner64} on the classification of special fibres of minimal fibrations by elliptic curves.
-On the way we encounter a phenomenon that can only happen in characteristic two: our pencil is a purely inseparable double cover of a quasi-elliptic fibration.
+We prove that their total spaces are uniruled, and in fact that the total space of every closed subfibration obtained from them is uniruled.